kasi-sj/TrackMe/trackme-extension/README.md

 Here're some of the project's best features:

 *   Tracks user screen time across websites visited
-*   Stores screen time data securely in a PostgreSQL database via the Activity Tracker backend
+*   Stores screen time data securely in a PostgreSQL database via the TrackMe backend
 *   Provides users with insights into their browsing habits and screen time usage

 <h2>🛠️ Installation Steps:</h2>